Ipad Online Tutorials

 Logo of iPad Mini, 2021

 The first generation of the flagship, smaller iPad Mini was announced on October 23, 2012, and released on November 2.
-It uses a dual-core Apple A5 chip, and has hardware resembling that of the second generation of iPad.
+The 7.9-inch display has a resolution of 1024 by 768 pixels.
+The tablet uses a dual-core Apple A5 chip, and has hardware resembling that of the second generation of iPad.
 It has a FaceTime HD camera, a 5-megapixel iSight camera, an ultrafast wireless LTE range, and a 802.11a/b/g/n standard Wifi connectivity.
 It targets the emerging sector of mini tablets, such as Kindle Fire and Nexus 7.

 The third generation of iPad Mini was announced on October 16, 2014, and released on October 22.
 It uses an Apple A7 chip with an embedded M7 motion coprocessor, and its 7.9-inch Retina screen display has a resolution of 2048 by 1536 pixels.
 It includes a 1080p HD camera, a FaceTime HD camera, and a 5-megapixel iSight camera.